 Web Design Trends #5: Micro-interactions

 While micro-interactions have been part of the designer’s lexicon for some years now, it’s only recently that the concept has entered the mainstream.
-Tech advances and a better understanding of user preferences set the stage for wider integration of these little UX tricks in 2019.
+Tech advances and a better understanding of user preferences set the stage for wider integration of these little UX tricks this year.

 In the past, micro-interactions have been more of a luxury; most sites didn’t have them, but those that did seemed a little more fun and intuitive.
-But that’s all changing in 2019 when micro-interactions hit full force with greater numbers and more variations.
+But that’s all changing this year when micro-interactions hit full force with greater numbers and more variations.

 Specifically, we’ll see better and more creative hover animations, scrolling visuals, transition animations, sound effects, and confirmation messages.